Derricks-Open-Source-Quest/AutoGreen/GreenWeb.md

 # GreenWeb

+##TL; DR##

-**TL; DR**: GreenWeb is a set of Web language extensions (defined as CSS rules) that guide the Web browser runtime to perform energy-efficiency optimizations.
+GreenWeb is a set of Web language extensions (defined as CSS rules) that guide the Web browser runtime to perform energy-efficiency optimizations.
 One needs to patch the browser to support it.
 As a proof of concept we have only Chromium support for now.
 The Chromium patch is at: https://codereview.chromium.org/1835303002/.

 This readme file serves three purposes: explains what exactly is Greenweb; describes how to use GreenWeb in a Web application; provides instructions on how to patch Chromium to support GreenWeb.